BarbeRousseLibre/hermessenger/docs/GOALS.md

 2/ At every iteration, use ' find ' command to find all json files into the ' temp_mail_directory ' and moves them into some other location, locally, or with SSH on your own machine, on an external hard drive, etc.

 3/ Once the .json files has been moved, add them to a tar(.xz) archive, which is nice because compressing could remove about ~90% of disk usage, but it requires some CPU times and ressources.
+It could also help against a file-system with too much files and making the inodes limits reached (one file instead of thousands).

 4/ Per waves, once compressed, keep these archives for further analysis.